kristjanari/Interactive-Lab-Hub/Lab 5/README.md

 #### Teachable Machine Test

+The video shows an interaction with TeachableMachines.

 https://youtu.be/7RJTa5-CEOs

+The great advantage TeachableMachines has over the other options is that we can train it for specific use.
+The other options have predetirmined functionality but the possibility of training our own model with TeachableMachine opens a lot of opportunities.
+We could for example train the classifier to see if a person is wearing pants or not.
+Occationally, I leave my apartment, e.g. to take out the trash, and forget that I am not wearing pants.
+The device could be at the door and warn the users if they are about to exit without pants.
+Such a personalized model is not possible with the other options.

 *Don't forget to run ```deactivate``` to end the Teachable Machines demo, and to reactivate with ```source tmachine/bin/activate``` when you want to use it again.*